File Upload (Pro feature)

 ## Example of Using File Upload

-To add the **File Upload** element to your calculator simply drag and drop the element to your preferred place of the calculator.
+To add the **File Upload** element to your calculator, simply drag and drop the element to your preferred place in the calculator.
 Fill in the fields based on your preference and save the changes.

-Below you can see the result of the created sample calculator with File Upload element.
-By **Choose file** button you can upload files directly from your computer or upload files via **URL.**
+Below you can see the result of the created sample calculator with the File Upload element.
+By the **Choose file** button, you can upload files directly from your computer or upload files via **URL.**

 {% tabs %}